e46and2/e46and2.github.io/_posts/2018-03-28-writing_with_robots.markdown

 ---

 Why do I want to become a developer?
-The short answer is (tl;dr): because it's fun.
+The short answer (tl;dr) is: because it's fun.
 And the long answer is: because I finally believe that I can.

 In her 2004 article for *The American Scholar,* "[The Scientific Method: Dining with Robots](https://www.jstor.org/stable/41221351?seq=1#page_scan_tab_contents)," Ellen Ullman describes the experience of her first programming class.
-When I first read this article as an undergrad, I was struck by three things:
+When I first read this article as an undergrad, I was struck by three things.

 First, that what she said was fascinating: as a culture, our mechanization and desire for sterilized order suggests that we are becoming more like machines, rather than (or in addition to) them becoming like us.
 Second, and what resonated with me more, was that Ullman was a woman, an English major, *and* a programmer.
 And third, she described programming in a way that was relatable to me.

 At the time, I was working toward my BA in English Writing.
 I had taken a course called "Technology and Culture" to fill a core curriculum requirement.
 It was intimidating because it was from *The Department of Engineering*(!), and I had a dubious relationship with anything I considered to be technical.
 It's hard to explain why.
-In high school, I loved my physics classes, and I was approached by the instructor to take his electronics courses, but sadly, at the time, I had the impression that electronics and anything even slightly mechanical or technical was only for really smart guys who played video games.
-Not me.
+In high school, I loved my physics classes, and I was approached by the instructor to take his electronics courses.
+I rebuffed.
+Sadly, at the time, I had the impression that electronics and anything even slightly mechanical or technical was only for smart guys who played video games, and not me.

 That began to change when I took "Technology and Culture" and as I became a TA for those courses.
 (Shout out to Dr. Tang!)